 - Preheat oven to 350 degrees Fahrenheit.

-- In a large mixing bowel, whisk together flour, cornstarch, baking powder, salt, turmeric, and lemon zest.
+- In a large mixing bowl, whisk together flour, cornstarch, baking powder, salt, turmeric, and lemon zest.

 - In a separate mixing bowl, whisk together lemon juice, granulated sugar, oil, almond milk, applesauce, vanilla, and lemon extract.